Financial year 2016 preliminary results

 Cement and clinker

-The Board of Directors of Buzzi Unicem SpA met on 10 February 2016 to examine the preliminary figures for the financial year 2015.
+The Board of Directors of Buzzi Unicem SpA met on 9 February 2017 to examine the preliminary figures for the financial year just ended.

 United States of America